Craven County Jail, NC

 Did You Know?

-Craven County Jail (Craven County Detention Center) in North Carolina offers several programs for inmates.
-If someone you know is housed there, they can access GED classes, ReEntry services, financial literacy courses, ministry programs, and substance-abuse recovery support.
+Craven County Detention Center in North Carolina runs several programs for people in custody.
+If you're supporting someone there, they can access GED classes, reentry services, financial classes, ministries, and substance abuse recovery programs.

 This guide is based on feedback from dozens of families and official facility documentation.
 Learn how we verify